daar/pmake/README.md

 The idea is to add more functionality when needed.
 Especially execting external programs, generating files, validating FMake.txt files and adding a configure step in the fmake generator is on the todo list.
 Also autogenerating make is something that should be considered.

 Please note that this is only a proof of concept for now.
 The fmake sources contain parts of code from a number of different projects, most prominently fpmkunit, that is part of the freepascal project.
 This means that fmake is far from efficient, however it get's the job done.
 A refactor and recode is needed to simplify fmake and make it more versatile and efficient.
 Any help is greatly appreciated!

+A rather incomplete list, but with most important items mentioned:

+ - [ ] add getopts to fmake so one can assign commandline parameters for FPC location and help window + control verbosity
+ - [ ] keep track of FMake.txt locations and display a proper message when failing to compile via fmake
+ - [ ] add clean target to make
+ - [ ] add install target to make
+ - [ ] implement executing of external tools to make
+ - [ ] implement autogenerating of make
+ - [ ] refactor ufmake.pas.
+Drop dependency on fpmkunit??